airamez/learn-coding/README.md

 - Another difference is that the poertugues course uses C# ad programming language.

 This repository will be used to store the English version of the course.
 Below are the url for this course content:
-- [www.codelearn.life](www.codelearn.life) // This is a URL to this repository, just easier to share
+- [http://codelearn.live](http://codelearn.live) // This is a URL to this repository, just easier to share
 - [Youtube Playlist](https://www.youtube.com/playlist?list=PLBQmBWUPdMJTToAiEeDI5MznGuM5D-kvK)

+Schedule:
+- Tuesdays and Thursays at 7PM

 # About the author
 José Santos (better known as Zé Maria) is a software engineer and veteran professor who started in the world of computing in his teens and before the advent of the internet.
 He had a distinguished career by working in academia as a professor at the Federal Technical School of Sergipe, Tiradentes University, FANESE, and the Federal University of Sergipe.
 He worked as an IT consultant, programmer, network administrator, systems analyst, and technical leader in Brazil, Canada, and currently in the United States, working in large companies, most recently at Microsoft and currently at Intuit.
 He was very active as an athlete and won several titles in different sports, including: swimming, volleyball, tae-kwo-do, and full-contact.